Dan503/Swordion/README.md

 _01-MAIN-STYLES.scss is the file that holds all custom styling for the site.
 I don’t separate the main styles into modules like other people because I find that frustrating to maintain when trying to find the rule you’re looking for.
 The down side is that it makes the file REEEEAALLY long but I’d prefer that over having to worry about what file I’m looking in as well as the line number.
 This way, 99% of the time, the only thing I need to worry about is the line number.

-_04-INFOGRAPHICS.scss is a newly added one.
-I made an exception to the “all main styles go in main styles sheet” rule I have.
-All infographic styles go in the infographics style sheet.
 Making the Icon-font

 This project is using the icomoon app to generate the icon font.
 It's a rather slow way of doing it, so if you can find a way to get grunt to generate the icon font for us in a way THAT WORKS ON PC then that would be very helpful :)